This post may contain affiliate links.

 There have been issues in the past causing alcohol to be banned on these trains.
 We feel safe enough on them, but you make your own call.

 I have a post about travelling on Thai trains here, plus a few more in the Thailand archives.
 We’ve had good experiences with buses, taxis, river boats and tuk-tuks.
 You won’t find car seats unless you go out of your way to find them.
 We never have.
 Or simply book a car with car seats or baby seats via KiwiTaxi.

 The roads in Thailand are dangerous and that can be concerning.

 Always haggle with tuk-tuk drivers, always find a taxi driver with a meter.
 More tips on getting around Thailand coming soon.

 We’ve even hired cars and road-tripped around northern Thailand and Phuket.
 The 3 times we’ve done this we’ve loved the experience.
+Find the best deal on car hire in Thailand using DiscoverCars (here).
 It’s probably not the best idea to put your kids on the back of a scooter though.
 Road death rates are high in Thailand.